pantheon-systems/documentation/source/content/guides/php/01-introduction.md

 | [7.0](https://v70-php-info.pantheonsite.io/)     | <span style="color:green">✔</span>         | ❌           |
 | [5.6](https://v56-php-info.pantheonsite.io/)     | <span style="color:green">✔</span>         | ❌           |

 Sites that run older PHP versions not listed above will continue to serve pages.
-However, new development cannot be done because the development environment behavior is undefined and no longer supported.
+While older sites will still run unlisted and unsupported versions of PHP, new sites cannot change their PHP version to unsupported values.
 You can [upgrade your PHP version](/guides/php/php-versions) in the development environment to resume development on your site.

 <Alert title="PHP 8.3 New Relic compatibility" type="info">